StereoKit/StereoKit/README.md

     <a href="https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates"><img src="https://img.shields.io/visual-studio-marketplace/i/NickKlingensmith.StereoKitTemplates" /></a>
 </p>

 StereoKit is an easy-to-use open source mixed reality library for building HoloLens and VR applications with C# and OpenXR!
-It's designed to solve issues caused by using a Game Engine to create a Mixed Reality application or tool.
-Game Engines are one of the few places you can currently go to for rendering functionality, but lack features that streamline MR application development!
+Inspired by libraries like XNA and Processing, StereoKit is meant to be fun to use and easy to develop with, yet still quite capable of creating professional and business ready software.

 The getting started guide [can be found here](https://stereokit.net/Pages/Guides/Getting-Started.html)!